"For me that is the greatest development of the human life, to die in peace and in dignity, for that's for eternity."

 The Catholic Church opposes both physician-assisted suicide and euthanasia.
 Catholic teaching strongly affirms that life must be valued not only when it brings pleasure and well-being, but also in times of suffering and death.
 Life is a gift from God.
 We are stewards of life, not dictators of life.
 All life, at every stage is precious.
 True compassion calls us to embrace those who are dying, not provide them with the means to end their lives.

-What you need to know about Physician Assisted Suicide in Vermont
+What you need to know about Doctor-Assisted Suicide in Vermont

 Despite determined efforts on the part of a broad-based coalition of Vermonters, physician-assisted suicide became legal in the State of Vermont with the passage of Act 39 in May of 2013.